o0101/bepis/README.md

 - Use template literals tagged with `w`
 - Use ',' operator to save an insertion point
 - Use '.' operator to load an insertion point
+- After a tag path the first parameter is the content (string or Element properties object)
+- After a tag path the second parameter is the style (inline style object scoped to that element)

 ## Examples